GhoulMage/Dream-Emerald/README.md

 * Switches to lowercase after inputting the first character
 * Expiring a Repel will prompt the use of another one
 * Eggs hatch at level 1
+* Use Pokéball out of battle to change Pokéballs of your Pokémon

 ### Pokémon Sound Type Added